 Health and safety requirements

 All HMOs must also comply with the Schedule of Works provided by the Private Sector Housing Team, which can be obtained directly from them at the Civic Centre (see the address above).
-You can also read the schedule online.

 In addition, all properties must fulfill the following requirements: